 Nationalized banks in India: Recently, one of our readers asked me an interesting question: What is the difference between nationalized banks and public sector banks?
-I paused myself for a few minutes and tried to provide a proper answer so that I could answer it in some sentences about nationalized banks list in India and Public sector bank list in India.
+I paused myself for a few minutes and tried to provide a proper answer so that I could answer it in some sentences about the nationalized banks list in India and the Public sector bank list in India.

 Do you know what are the Nationalised bank in India and What is the name of these Nationalized banks in India (Nationalised bank List) – Nationalized banks list in India

 Today, I am sharing knowledge about Nationalised Bank in India and I am also sharing the difference between the Nationalised bank and Public sector bank.
-There is only one central bank which is known as Reserve Bank of India and its headquarter in Mumbai.
+There is only one central bank which is known as the Reserve Bank of India and its headquarter in Mumbai.
 All Nationalised bank (सरकारी बैंक) regulated under RBI (Reserve bank of India) So, it is called bankers of the bank.

 राष्ट्रीयकृत बैंक के बारे मे जानिये

 राष्ट्रीयकृत बैंक(nationalized banks in India) के नाम क्या क्या है

 nationalized banks in India